 Social capital refers to relations of trust, mutual expectations, and shared values embedded in social networks.
-Social capital has value for individuals because it provides an avenue for exchange of information and support as it encourages the emergence and enforcement of social norms.
+Social capital provides an avenue for exchange of information and support as it encourages the emergence and enforcement of social norms.

-If social capital is based on natural, positive values, it can become a significant environmental factor for protecting children and maintaining social harmony.
-Conversely, children from stressed or troubled families have a tendency to turn to other insecure peers and even gangs.
-When neighborhoods or communities contain a threshold of people with negative social factors, risk factors and behavioral disorders, social capital dries up as trust erodes and people begin to insulate themselves from one another.
+Social Capital can be a significant environmental factor for protecting children and maintaining social harmony.
+Children from stressed families have a tendency to turn to other insecure peers and even gangs; social capital dries up as trust erodes and people begin to insulate themselves from one another.

 FAST® builds social capital by connecting people and building trusting relationships.
 In this environment, social isolation declines and mutual support within and between families flourishes.
-From this foundation, shared positive values arise naturally – increasing the likelihood that children will make wiser, healthier choices throughout their lives.
+From this foundation, shared positive values arise naturally from the community.

 (Bronfenbrenner, Bourdieu, Coleman & Hoffer, Loury, Portes, Carbonaro, Furstenberg & Hughes, Kahne & Bailey, McNeal, Morgan & Sorensen, Stanton-Salazar & Dornbusch, Teachman, Paasch & Carver, Runyan, McKay, Atkins, Hawkins, Brown, Lynn, Belsky & Vondra, Xu, Tung, & Dunaway, Belsky & Vondra, Creasy & Jarvis, Garbarino, Kozlowska & Hanney, Mash & Johnston, Webster-Stratton, Sampson, Caughy, O’Campo, & Muntaner, Waterson, Alperstein, & Brown, Kunitz, Lynch, Due, Muntaner, & Davey Smith, Kawachi, Kennedy, Lochner, and Prothrow-Stith, Epstein & Becker, Henderson & Mapp, Ho Sui-Chu & Willms, Schneider & Coleman, Stevenson & Baker, Bryk and Schneider, Starkey & Klein, Hanf & Kling, Kogan)